 Legend has it that Abd-ar-Rahman built his Shining City as a tribute to his favorite concubine, Al Zahra.
 But more likely, what drove the Caliph to build so magnificently was politics.
 In 929, Abd ar-Rahman declared himself the true Caliph (Prince of Believers) and descendant of the Umayyad dynasty which had nearly been completely exterminated by the Abbasids in the 9th century.
 The dignity of the Caliph made it imperative to create a new city to symbolize his power and demonstrate his superiority over his formidable rivals, the Fatimids in Northern Africa and the Abbasids in Baghdad.
 Significantly, Abd-ar-Rahman ordered the construction of the city upon consolidating his political power in Al-Andalus and conflict between him and the Fatimid dynasty for the control of North Africa had erupted.

-Renwick McLean observed: Abd al-Rahman III “envisioned it as a showcase of the virtues of Al Andalus and as affirmation of his claim that he was the true caliph of the Muslim world.
-As the ruler of what was then one of the world’s wealthiest civilizations, Rahman not only stocked the city’s main palace with luxuries, but also turned it into a bustling emporium of musicians, astronomers, poets, doctors, botanists and mathematicians, historians say.”
+Renwick McLean observed: Abd al-Rahman III “envisioned it as a showcase of the virtues of Al Andalus and as an affirmation of his claim that he was the true caliph of the Muslim world.
+As the ruler of what was then one of the world’s wealthiest civilizations, Rahman not only stocked the city’s main palace with luxuries but also turned it into a bustling emporium of musicians, astronomers, poets, doctors, botanists and mathematicians, historians say.”